parkbytes/get0003coursera/CodeBook.md

 Resulting variables are listed in table below.
 Note, the end-part of the names denotes a mean() or std() and applicable measurement axis `x,y,z`.

 Summarisation is performed on the variables by activity and subject to store the average value of a mean or standard deviation.

+### Codebook for the tidy dataset output from run_analysis.R script.

 |    | Variable             | Description  |  |   |
 |----|----------------------|-------|---|---|